thomas-morrisey/webcrawl/README.md

 A LinkedIn webcrawler that characterizes entities via n-grams.

 a.
-The crawl is initiated by search terms entered through easygui.
+The crawl is initiated by search terms entered through a dialog box, easygui.

 b.
 These search terms are sent to the dogpile search engine, which currently prepends them with "linkedin+people+".
 A list of links is returned.
-This code is set to de-automation when the dogpile Capthca appears, whereby a human takes over, with the amount of time to solve currently hard coded to 4 minutes.
-All this happens on a selenium Firefox browser.
+This code is set to de-automation when the dogpile Capthca appears, at which point a human takes over.
+4 minutes is the hard-coded amount of time the code gives to solve the Captcha.
+This happens on a selenium Firefox browser.

 c.
-Next, the dogpile list of links is searched via the selenium browser.
-Currently we fiddle to determine the correct area to crop for each webpage on the list.
+Next, the returned dogpile list of links has each link visited, scrolled through, and imaged via the selenium browser.
+Currently we fiddle to determine an area to crop for each webpage on the list, to eliminate noise.

   0. A protocol is set up to disambiguate the list of links when creating supporting temp files.